Historical Glossary

 Ukrainian Central Rada [Ukrainska Tsentralna Rada] – a body established in March 1917 in Kyiv, consisting of representatives of various Ukrainian political parties and other organisations, which evolved into the parliament of the Ukrainian People’s Republic.
 It was dissolved in April 1918 when the government of Hetman Pavlo Skoropadskyi took power. more

-Ukrainian Information Committee [Ukrainskyi Informatsiinyi Komitet] – an organisation established in Lviv (within the Austro-Hungarian Empire) in November 1912, following the outbreak of the First Balkan War, with the aim of promoting, in Europe, the idea of an independent Ukraine.
+Ukrainian Information Committee [Ukrainskyi Informatsiinyi Komitet] – an organisation established in Lviv (within the Austro-Hungarian Empire) in November 1912, after the outbreak of the First Balkan War, with the aim of promoting, in Europe, the idea of an independent Ukraine.
 Its members were mainly political émigrés from Russian-ruled Ukraine, but also included prominent Western Ukrainians, and it had representatives in several other European countries.
 It existed until August 1914 when it was superseded by the Union for the Liberation of Ukraine.

 Ukrainian Insurgent Army [Ukrainska Povstanska Armiia] – a Ukrainian resistance army, organised in 1942-3, which fought mainly against Soviet and German forces in Western Ukraine.
 It was disbanded in 1949 but some of its units continued operating underground in Soviet Ukraine until the mid-1950s. more